-All that travel meant a lot of time out of the office.
+All that meant a lot of time out of the office.
 But it’s also been a great for me to use – and further refine – all the travel hacks that make my journeys so much easier.

 Traveling Light